Techvedic Technologies PVT LTD Brings Online Apps to the US & UK Markets

-London, UK -- (SBWIRE) -- 05/10/2013 -- Techvedic Technologies Delhi has announced the opening of their online applications store that serves customers in the US and UK markets.
+New Dehli, India -- (SBWIRE) -- 05/28/2013 -- Techvedic Technologies Delhi has announced the opening of their online applications store that serves customers in the US and UK markets.
 The internet store went live on March 02, 2013.

 Techvedic Technologies PVT LTD is a major player in the tech support industry and has gained popularity due to its on-demand approach to technical support to both in-home and business customers.
 The opening of their new online apps store further complements their mission of making on-demand technology more enjoyable.